South Carolina State Bulldogs football: Conference championships

+South Carolina State has won nineteen Mid-Eastern Athletic Conference titles, eleven outright and eight shared.
+Asterisk denotes shared title.

 Division I-AA/FCS Playoffs results

 The Bulldogs have appeared in the I-AA/FCS playoffs six times with a record of 2–6.

 Bowl game results

-The Bulldogs have appeared in 14 bowl games, with a record of 7–7.
+The Bulldogs have appeared in 15 bowl games, with a record of 7–8.